albavidalm/Pokemon-list/README.md

 ## Description

 This website consists of a Pokémon list with in a card for each Pokémon.
-Ypu can find in relevant information, such as Pokemon's name, powers and an a picture.
-The dat is obtained from an array that is included in the App status component.
+You can find in relevant information, such as Pokemon's name, powers and a picture.
+The data is obtained from an array that is included in the App.js status component.

 ## Links